 In layman’s term, a geographic information system is a system that allows any person or an organization to analyze, store and visualize data related to geographical location.
 For example, this data can be anything, such as longitude or latitude, spreadsheets containing address data points, satellite imagery, and information related to any admin boundary distributions.
 This data is known as spatial data and databases used to store these kinds of data is called a geospatial database.
 GIS is not just limited to the study of spatial data.
 Still, it comprises the development, data analysis, editing data in maps, and even practising operations – logistics management associated with it.

 - Data Collection: Site Engineers and Fieldworkers collect the data using various high sensor cameras and measurements.

-- Strategic Planning: Collected data can be of two type raster images and vector data points such as coordinates.
-Team of GIS managers and analysts sit together to plan on the deliverables.
+- Strategic Planning: Collected data can be of two types of raster images and vector data points such as coordinates.
+A team of GIS managers and analysts sit together to plan on the deliverables.

 - Data Analysis: GIS analysts, GIS developers and Technicians work together along with the architects to deal with the analysis and the analytics part of the work.

 - Data Visualizations: GIS Technicians and Analysts, with the help of BI consultants, work on the byproduct of the visualizations post-processing and analysis of spatial data.

 - Data Rollout: The final product is then rolled out to the end consumers and strategic partner/costumers with recent updated mapping and navigation Info.
 Consumers also have the option to report back to work with various feedbacks and comments.